I Want To...

 Lenses We Offer

-Digital lenses are created in a unique way that allows for an extraordinary degree of precision in manufacturing.
+Digital lenses are created in a unique way that allows for an extraordinary degree of precision.
 This new technology also allows for the creation of individually-customized lenses that provide the wearer with a wider field of view, improved contrast and the most accurate, clearest vision possible.
 This exciting new technology is available in single vision and progressive lens designs.

-Single vision - this all-purpose lens is available in all materials, and can be used for either distance vision intermediate vision or near vision correction.
+Single vision lenses are all-purpose and available in all materials.
+They can be used for either distance vision, intermediate vision or near vision correction.